 EyeSaaS is a service platform for ISPs that combines:

-With EyeSaaS Pearl, our managed Wi-Fi service, the ISP can both monitor and firmware upgrade AirTies mesh networks and access points, and interact directly with the customer's access points for support and troubleshooting when needed.
+With EyeSaaS Pearl, our management service, the ISP can both monitor and firmware upgrade access points, mesh networks, and CPEs, and interact directly with the customer's devices for support and troubleshooting when needed.

 When AirTies smart Wi-Fi takes care of all the Wi-Fi duties, there is no need for a CPE with Wi-Fi that will not or should not be used.